-This Privacy Notice details the types of personal data we collect either from you or from others, what we do with it, who we share it with, how long we keep it and your rights.
+This Privacy Notice explains the types of personal data we collect, what we do with it, who we share it with, how long we keep it and your rights.

 We may collect, use, share and keep the following type of personal data about you: